Jakob Reimer: Early life in USSR

-Born to Russian Mennonite parents in Friedensdorf in southeastern Ukraine, Reimer studied to be a librarian.
+Born to Russian Mennonite parents in Friedensdorf, Molotschna, Russian Empire (now Khmelnytske, Ukraine), Reimer studied to be a librarian.

 Second World War

 In 1940, Reimer was drafted into the Soviet Army.
 When Germany invaded the Soviet Union on June 22, 1941, Reimer entered combat and was captured by German forces on July 6.
-Two months later, due to his ethnic German heritage and language skills, he was recruited to the Trawniki concentration camp for training as a camp guard.
+Two months later, due to his German heritage and language skills, he was recruited to the Trawniki concentration camp for training as a camp guard.

 While serving as a camp guard, Reimer participated in the liquidation of Jewish ghettos in Poland, in addition to administrative and office duties.
 On one occasion, Reimer fired a shot while at a pit containing corpses and at least one live civilian, which would later prove pivotal in his US denaturalization trial.
 In 1944, he received a War Merit Cross for his service, and was promoted to SS Senior Platoon Guard (SS-Oberzugwachmann) in 1945.

 In 1944, Reimer gained German citizenship after Adolf Hitler made all ethnic German military and police personnel eligible for German citizenship.